jib9001/bashScripts/README.md

 Open a terminal in the same directory and run: chmod +x <script name>
 Then place the script in the root/usr/bin directory Finally, type the name of the script into the terminal and it will execute

+The protonUpdate one doesn't seem to be working properly.
+It puts the files in the appropriate place as far as I can tell, but steam doesn't see the options after running it